freeverseio/LAOS-roadmap/README.md

 - [evo->own bridge] up and running

 #### **Deliverable 3**:
 The third deliverable will focus on enabling bidirectional communication of the LAOS chain through trustless bridges, allowing governance of the evolution chain from the ownership chain.
 To achieve this, we will remove the governance of the evolution chain and instead allow it to be governed by the ownership chain.
-Additionally, we will approve evochain runtime upgrades through the governance of the ownership chain.

 ![](./relay_ownership_evolution_duplexbridge.drawio.svg)